zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ### virtual React elements

-A virtual React element (typically just called an "element" in the source code), is an in memory representation of what you'd like a given DOM node to be for a particular render.
+A virtual React element (typically just called an "element" in the source code), is an in memory representation of what you'd like a given DOM element to be for a particular render.
 This explanation is overly simple as React elements can also represent a complex component, and they can also represent more primtive DOM nodes such as text nodes.

 ### Components

-Components provide the bridge between React elements and DOM elements.
-In most situations a component is working with both a React element and a DOM element, and during the course of a render it will ensure the DOM element gets updated to represent the current state of the React element.
+"Component" is a pretty generic term in React.
+They are entities within React that do various types of work.
+Different types of components do different things.
+For example, `ReactDOMComponent` from ReactDOM is responsible for bridging between React elements and their corresponding native DOM elements.

 ### User Defined Composite Components

 You are already familiar with one type of component: the composite component.
 Whenever you call `React.createClass()`, or have an es6 class extend `React.Component`, you are creating a Composite Component class.
-It turns out our view of the component lifecycle with methods like `componentWillMount`, `shouldComponentUpdate`, etc is just one piece of the puzzle.
-These are the lifecycle methods that we hook into, because they benefit us.
+It turns out our view of the component lifecycle with methods like `componentWillMount`, `shouldComponentUpdate` is just one piece of the puzzle.
+These are the lifecycle methods that we hook into because they benefit us.
 But React components have other lifecycle methods such as `mountComponent` and `receiveComponent`.
 We never implement, call, or even know these other lifecycle methods exist.
 They are only used internally by React.

 <div class="callout wisdom">
 The truth is the components we create are incomplete.
 React will take our component class, and wrap it in a `ReactCompositeComponentWrapper`, which then gives the components we wrote the full lifecycle hooks and ability to participate in React.